-AMTA regions, state MT groups, MT clinics, agencies with music therapists on staff, universities, clinical sites, and other organizations can sponsor an AMTA-Pro Podcast featuring a speaker, a non-commercial topic of interest to AMTA members, and 2010 launch date of their choosing – within reasonable guidelines and with assistance from Cathy Knoll and Dwight Knoll as needed.
+AMTA regions, state music therapy groups, music therapy clinics, agencies with music therapists on staff, universities, clinical sites, and other organizations can sponsor an AMTA-Pro Podcast featuring a speaker, a non-commercial topic of interest to AMTA members, and 2010 launch date of their choosing – within reasonable guidelines and with assistance from Cathy Knoll and Dwight Knoll as needed.
 AMTA-Pro podcast sponsor fee is just $500.00.
 Send e-mail to brainstorm and learn details via email@example.com or to CathyKnoll@gmail.com.

 Music Therapists Surviving Cancer

 Music therapists Ashley Taylor, Lisa Gallagher, Megan Peterson, Carolyn Bowes, Heather Lantry, Faith Halverson-Ramos, and JoAnn Jordan gathered around the AMTA-Pro microphone.
 What do these colleagues have in common?
 All have experienced cancer from different viewpoints.
 Some are in active treatment, some are celebrating "cancer-versaries", some are clinicians working with individuals diagnosed with cancer, and some have family members with cancer.
 In this podcast, they talk briefly about some challenges related to their cancer, and they share some thoughtful insights and suggestions for music therapists working with people diagnosed with cancer.